- 2.96k views

 - Explore the vibrant and lively San Fernando del Valle de Catamarca, the capital of Catamarca Province.

 Best time to visit: Late March to early-June or late-July to mid-October offer the most pleasant conditions in Catamarca.

-Characterized by its diverse landscapes that vary from lush rainforests and temperate valleys to Andean desserts, Salta in the north-west of Argentina is home to some of the highest and most spectacular vineyards.
+Characterized by its diverse landscapes that vary from lush rainforests and temperate valleys to Andean desserts, Salta in the northwest of Argentina is home to some of the highest and most spectacular vineyards.
 When in Salta for wine tasting, you cannot miss Cafayate, the most important wine region in the province.
-Wines produced in this region nearly 1,700 meters above sea level, at some of the highest vineyards in the world.
+Wines produced are produced 1,700 meters above sea level in this region nearly, at some of the highest vineyards in the world.
 Salta is revered for producing full-bodied white torrontés as well as fruity red cabernet sauvignon and tannat.